Mary of Avesnes

-Marie of Hainaut (1280 – 1354) was the daughter of John II, Count of Holland and Philippa of Luxembourg, and her brother was William I, Count of Hainaut.
+Marie of Hainaut (1280 – 1354) was the daughter of John II, Count of Holland, and Philippa of Luxembourg.
+Her brother was William I, Count of Hainaut.

 Family

-Her nieces by her brother William were Margaret II, Countess of Hainaut who married Louis IV, Holy Roman Emperor; and Philippa of Hainault, Queen of England, who married Edward III and was the mother of nine surviving children including Edward, the Black, Prince of Wales, father of Richard II, and John of Gaunt, father of Henry IV, and founder of the House of Lancaster.
+Her nieces by her brother William were Margaret II, Countess of Hainaut, who married Holy Roman Emperor Louis IV, and Philippa of Hainault, Queen of England, who married Edward III and was the mother of nine surviving children, including Edward, the Black Prince, father of Richard II, and John of Gaunt, father of Henry IV, the founder of the House of Lancaster.